hugowindisch/swallow/README.md

 + Small javascript framework based on CommonJS
 + Cient side apis (http, events, assert, etc) based on NodeJS or CommonJS
 + Styling and skinning of components using css3 features
-+ Ultra efficient workflow: f5 'remakes' everything almost instantaneously
++ Runs standalone or as a middleware in your own Express, Connect or NodeJS project
-* Integrated documentation generation
++ Integrated documentation generation
-* Integrated code validation
++ Integrated code validation
-* Integrated asynchronous testing
++ Integrated asynchronous testing
-* Built with itself (mastering the framework lets you modify all the tools)
++ Built with itself (mastering the framework lets you modify all the tools)

 #Before you start
 + Make sure you have a recent version of NodeJS (ubuntu: installation with